Carving wood

 Another technique is to hold the knife as though you were peeling an apple.
 Just be careful not to nick your thumb.

 The basic safty rule is to always keep fingers or other body parts behind the knife blade or chisel in case it accidently slipps out of control.
 Don't do things like holding the wood in your lap while carving, or holding the wood with your hand in front of the chisel.
+Secure the work piece so that both hands are free to control the tool.

 Carving with a gouge